 We consider now the case of a projective variety.

-Let $X\subseteq\V$ be an affine cone with $I_X\subseteq\C[\bz]$ a homogeneous ideal.
-By a slightly abuse of notation, we denote the projective variety in $\Pro\V$ as its affine cone $X$.
+Let $X\subseteq\V$ be an affine cone and $I_X\subseteq\C[\bz]$ a homogeneous ideal.
+By a slight abuse of notation, we denote the projective variety in $\Pro\V$ as its affine cone $X$.
 The $\vHD$ of a projective variety will be the $\vHD$ of the relative affine cone and similarly for the $\HD$.